Reviews You Can Rely On

 Credit: Hale Milano

 A hose reel is an accessory that we would consider essential, especially if you are working with longer lengths.
-It helps keep your yard looking neat and tidy, your hose tangle-free, and prevents undue wear from being left in a heap on the ground.
-Many reels even come with a hose included, so you don't have to worry about diameter and length compatibility.
-These usually have a self-retracting mechanism that makes it that much easier to stow away your hose, and an external casing also offers some built-in UV protection.
-Of course, if you select a hose reel that comes with the hose, you have less freedom in your choice of material, length, and diameter — you just have to accept what the manufacturer chooses to give you, so be sure to check the specs before making a decision.
+It helps keep your yard neat, your hose tangle-free, and prevents undue wear from being left in a heap on the ground.
+Many reels even include a hose, so you don't have to worry about diameter and length compatibility.
+These usually have a self-retracting mechanism that makes it much easier to stow away your hose, and an external casing also offers some built-in UV protection.
+Of course, if you select a hose reel that comes with the hose, you have less freedom in your choice of material, length, and diameter — you have to accept what the manufacturer chooses to give you, so be sure to check the specs before making a decision.
 Once you have your reel, we recommend installing it in an area with less sun exposure to prevent UV damage when possible.

 Hose Reel Metric Ratings